yoctoproject/poky/documentation/ref-manual/terms.rst

       tools, such as a required version of the GCC compiler to run the OpenEmbedded build system.

+      See the ":ref:`system-requirements-buildtools`" paragraph in the
+      Reference Manual for details about downloading or building an archive of such tools.

    :term:`buildtools-make`
       A variant of :term:`buildtools`, just providing the required version of ``make`` to run the OpenEmbedded build system.